 THE LAND ON WHICH WE PLAY

-The cultural significance of this land is further highlighted as we respectfully remember the life of Jenny Graham.
+The cultural significance of this land is highlighted as we respectfully remember the life of Jenny Graham.
 Jenny Graham was one of the last in line of the Kombumerri People who lived a traditional Aboriginal life on the Gold Coast.

 Jenny practiced traditional fishing, gathering and hunting from the location where our playing fields now sit, as she lived on Brighton Parade.
 These were dangerous and changing times that saw the practicing of traditional ways and speaking in language outlawed.